Banno/web-component-router/README.md

 hrefs is preferable. `router.go` should only be used when programatic route changes are strictly required.

-## Creating Routing Enabled Components
+## Routing Lifecycle

-Components used with the router are expected to define two methods which take the same arguments:
+Components used with the router can define two methods (defined in the BasicRoutingInterface) which take the same arguments from the router, and are called after the component is added/updates (routeEnder) and prior to the component's removed (routeExit).

 ```js
 class MyElement extends HtmlElement {